Echipa-Mds/Syfe-JocMemorie/README.md

 * The number of bombs depends on the level.
 * if you hit a bomb, you will lose 5 points from your score but you will be shown the location of the bombs for 3 seconds on the display.
 * The player has 20 seconds to finish the level.
-* here is a schema(for level 1): https://imgur.com/SIkAOj7 (it's also in Matrix Game folder)
 # The levels: #

 There are 3 levels, and each level has 5 more bombs than the previous one.